rezarahimian/docs/multiple_withdrawal.rst

 #.
 Bob front runs Alice's transaction and transfers 100 tokes (Legit transfer)
 #.
 Alice's transaction is mined and sets Bob allowance to 80.
 #.
 Bob got new allowance and runs ``transferFrom(_BobAddr,80)``.
 Since he already transfered more than 80, his trasanction will fail and prevent multiple withdrawal.
-# Bob'a allowance stays as 80, however, he can not use it
+#.
+Bob'a allowance stays as 80, however, he can not use it

-So, here allowance can be considered as *possible allowance*.
-It means that if Bob is elligible (has not already transferred tokens), he would be able to transfer up to allowance limit.
+So, here allowance can be considered as **possible allowance**.
+It means that if Bob would be elligible to transfer up to allowance limit if he has not already transferred anytokens.

 Conclusion
 **********